getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/metrics.md

 title: 'Metrics'
 sidebar_order: 3
 ---
 Metrics provide insight about how users are experiencing your application.
 In [Performance](/performance-monitoring/performance/), we'll set you up with a few of the basic metrics to get you started.
-For further customizations on target threshholds, feel free to build out a query using the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).
-By identifying useful thresholds by which to measure your application, you have a quantifiable measurement of your application's health.
+For further customizations on target thresholds, feel free to build out a query using the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).
+By identifying useful thresholds to measure your application, you have a quantifiable measurement of your application's health.
 This means you can more easily identify when errors occur or if performance issues are emerging.

 ## Apdex
-Apdex is an industry-standard metric used to track and measure user satisfaction based on response times in your application.
+Apdex is an industry-standard metric used to track and measure user satisfaction based on your application response times.
 The Apdex score provides the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.

 - Below are the components of Apdex and its formula:
     - **T**: Threshold for the target response time.